Vambassa/Vambassa/README.md

 # :sparkles: Hello everyone!
 My name's Svetlana Lundina.
-- :computer: I'm currently studying at Ecole 42 in Moscow and ADA & AI at HSE SPb.
+- :computer: I'm currently studying at Ecole 42 and ADA & AI at HSE SPb.
 - :boom: I am passionate about programming and discovering new interesting things in the computer world.

 ## My experience